elifesciences-publications/PPiSeq/subtree/README.md

 # What is this and how do I use it

+This is part of the analyses for the PPiSeq paper.
+This is a great launching part if you want to dust off the accumulation curve analysis, the homodimer analysis, or if you just want a few sqlite databases with the counts and fitnesses in there.

+It is written to use Nextflow + Singularity, so you'll need those tools installed.

 This sub-tree is written by Darach Miller, it takes a zipped up data archive (in pieces, [in this OSF repo](https://osf.io/7yt59/)).
-Download that.
+Download those.
-Then you can stick
-those back together and unzip it to make the `data` directory by running
+They are split into 12 pieces to make it practical to upload/download via http.
+Then you can use `cat data* > data_archive.zip` to concatenate those files back together.
+Then unzip it in this directory to make the `data` directory, by running:

     make unfold_archive

+Or, do it manually yourself.

 Then on a modern system running `Singularity`, you can do `make nextflow` to `curl` down the `nextflow` script, and that'll handle downloading containers